Nurmala Kartini Sjahrir

-Nurmala Kartini Sjahrir (born as Kartini Boru Pandjaitan, February 1, 1950) is an Indonesian anthropologist and former diplomat who served as the Indonesian ambassador to Argentina, accredited to Paraguay and Uruguay from August 10, 2010, to 2014.
+Nurmala Kartini Sjahrir (born Kartini Boru Pandjaitan, February 1, 1950) is an Indonesian anthropologist and diplomat who has served as Indonesian ambassador to Japan since December 2025.
+She also served as the Indonesian ambassador to Argentina, accredited to Paraguay and Uruguay from 2010 to 2014.
 She also served as the Indonesian representative to the advisory board of ASEAN-IPR as well as a former chairwoman of Asosiasi Antropologi Indonesia (Association of Indonesian Anthropology), abbreviated as AAI.

 Personal life

 Early life

 Kartini was born in a small hamlet of the Simargala Huta Namora, Silaen District of Toba Regency, North Sumatra, not far from Lake Toba.
 Her parents, Bonar Panjaitan and Farida Naiborhu were a conservative Toba Batak.
 They had five children, including Kartini the eldest amongst three daughters, the eldest son Luhut Binsar Panjaitan (the Coordinating Minister for Maritime and Investment Affairs of Indonesia), as well as three other siblings.

 In 1950s, Panjaitan and Naiborhu moved to Pekanbaru, a capital of neighboring province of Riau because Panjaitan was given a job to work for PT.
 Caltex Pacific Indonesia now Chevron Corporation.
 They resided in Padang Bulan, Senapelan District.
 There Kartini was sent to study at the SMP 1 Pekanbaru, before admitted to St. Ursula Catholic School in Jakarta.

 While at university, she was one of the love interests of activist Soe Hok Gie.
 Gie referred to her with the alias Sunarti in his book Catatan Harian Seorang Demonstran.